ggbaker/personalSite/content/home/about.md

 # About

-I am currently a fourth-year PhD student and teaching assistant in the Department of Economics at the University of Wisconsin-Madison.
+I am currently a fifth-year PhD student and teaching assistant in the Department of Economics at the University of Wisconsin-Madison.
 I am a theorist interested in information economics.

-If you are one of my students, you will likely find what you're looking for under *Teaching.*